hungngocphat01/hungngocphat01.github.io/content/whoami/index.md

 ## YouTube Channels

 I cannot stand having dinner without these.
-Also, shoutout to these channels that helped me score a 9.0 in the IELTS listening test.
+Also, shoutout to these channels that helped me score a 9.0 in the IELTS listening test (2023).

 📺 **Retrotech**: [This Does Not Compute](https://www.youtube.com/@ThisDoesNotCompute), [LGR](https://www.youtube.com/@LGR), [Action Retro](https://www.youtube.com/@ActionRetro), [MichaelMJD](https://www.youtube.com/@MichaelMJD)